 The Site C dam has been proposed since the 1970s and, if built, would be the third dam built on the Peace River.
 With a price tag of $8.8 billion, the Site C dam is the most expensive public project in B.C. history.

-The B.C. government gave Site C the go-ahead in December 2014, but the dam is facing several court challenges from landowners and First Nations who oppose flooding 83 kilometres of fertile farm land in the Peace Valley.
+The B.C. government gave Site C the go-ahead in December 2014, but the dam is facing several court challenges from landowners and First Nations who oppose flooding 107 kilometres of the Peace River and its tributaries, putting valuable farmland under water.